panchishin/alphabeta/README.md

 **Why is there a .step(callback) function and not just .stepAll(callback)?**  Depending on the depthParameter and the average number of moves generated from **generateMovesFunction** calculating the best next state can take a very long time.
 Using **.step(callback)** allows you to move the calculation forward towards completion without blocking and exit when you want, such as after 10 seconds.

-**You use a move object in the tic tac toe example and not a state object, why?** It is just named differently but is is the state of the tic tac toe game.
-I can see how that is confusing, but I wrote the example before thinking of how it would work with the naming convention in the documentation.
+**You use a move object in the tic tac toe example and not a state object, why?** It is just named differently but it is the state of the tic tac toe game.
+I can see how that is confusing.
+I wrote the example before thinking of how it would work with the naming convention in the documentation.

 # References